Pure White Paint Color, by Sherwin Williams, is a go-to white paint color for walls, trim, exteriors, cabinets, and more.

 For one last color comparison, let’s look at Pure White and Snowbound.

-Snowbound is a cool white with gray undertones.
+Snowbound is a cool white with gray and pink/purple undertones.
 It has an LRV of 83 (Pure White’s LRV is 84), and is a very similar depth of paint color to Pure White.

 Snowbound is a very popular paint color for walls and trim, and they are actually pretty similar colors.
-Where they differ is that Pure White has that touch of yellow, where Snowbound does not.
+Where they differ is that Pure White has that touch of yellow, where Snowbound has a hint of pink/purple.

-If you want a cool paint color with no warmth, but is not particularly stark, Snowbound might be a good choice for you.
+If you want a soft white that doesn’t have any yellow in it, Snowbound might be a good choice for you.

 Click here to read more about Sherwin Williams Snowbound.